-Take Down Notice: The University, as OSP, is not liable for monetary relief or for injunctive relief for a user's infringement of copyright provided that the University does not have actual knowledge of infringement, receives no financial benefit from it and upon receipt of proper notification of a claimed infringement9, and acts "expeditiously" to remove material or disable access to the infringing material.10

-Conditions for Protection from Liability: The University, as OSP, must "adopt and reasonably implement and inform" users of the system or network that policies are in place regarding appropriate use of networks and systems.
+Take Down Notice: The University, as OSP, is not liable for monetary relief or for injunctive relief for a user's infringement of copyright provided that the University does not have actual knowledge of infringement, receives no financial benefit from it and upon receipt of proper notification of a claimed infringement9, and acts "expeditiously" to remove material or disable access to the infringing material.10 implement and inform" users of the system or network that policies are in place regarding appropriate use of networks and systems.
 The University must also terminate network or system privileges of repeat infringers and must accommodate and not interfere with technical measures that protect digital copyrighted works.